-Several empirical studies were conducted and found recruitment & selection as strong predictor of OP, for instance, one study conducted by Alsughayir (2014) in Asian context, specifically in Saudi Arabian organizations with 270 samples got 92.9% respond rate, the result found recruitment and selection positively significant to OP.
-SEM techniques were used in the data analysis.
-Again, Islam and Siengthai (2010) carry out one study in Bangladesh business organization using 53 samples of companies with 216 sample of respondents, the study used SPSS techniques factor analysis and regression were applied, the result revealed that recruitment and selection related to OP positively.
-Similarly, the study of Beh and Loo (2013) in Malaysian context also confirmed that recruitment and selection positively related to OP by conducted an empirical test in seven Insurance companies in klang valley Malaysia, 312 samples were used in SPSS tool, multiple regression analysis considered in testing the relationship between recruitment & selection and OP.
+A quite number of empirical studies were conducted and found recruitment & selection as strong predictor of OP, for instance, study conducted by Alsughayir (2014) in Asian context, specifically in Saudi Arabian public organizations with 270 samples got 92.9% respond rate, SEM techniques were used in the data analysis, the result found recruitment and selection positively significant to OP.
+Similarly, the study of Beh and Loo (2013) in Malaysian context also confirmed that recruitment and selection positively related to OP by conducted an empirical test in seven Insurance companies in klang valley Malaysia, 312 samples were used in SPSS tool, multiple regression analysis considered in testing the relationship between recruitment & selection and

+Again, Islam and Siengthai (2010) carry out another study in Bangladesh business organization using 53 samples of companies with 216 sample of respondents, the study used SPSS techniques factor analysis and regression were applied, the result revealed that recruitment and selection related to OP positively.
 Others previous studies that confirmed the relationship between recruitment & selection and OP includes (Chand, 2010; Michie & Sheehan-Quinn, 2001).
 Despite many evidences in Asian countries literature is lacking on the relationship between recruitment & selection and OP in African countries particularly in Nigeria.
-Therefore, the following hypothesis is develop:-
+Therefore, this study develops the following hypothesis: -